 - Notes: 1.
-"New Classification" indicates policies in force underwritten by Japan Post Insurance, whereas "Old Classification" indicates Postal Life Insurance Policies that we received from the Management Network in the form of reinsurance. - The annualized premiums under "Old Classification" are calculated based on the same methods used for "New Classification."
+"New Classification" indicates policies in force underwritten by Japan Post Insurance, whereas "Old Classification" indicates Postal Life Insurance Policies that we received from the Management - Network in the form of reinsurance.
+2. The annualized premiums under "Old Classification" are calculated based on the same methods used for "New Classification."

-Annualized Premiums from New Policies (Individual Insurance)
+Annualized Premiums from Policies in Force